felixjff/coding-madness-examples/README.md

 ## VueJS

 Use this example if you're a VueJS fan.
-Or just want to learn VueJS
+Or just want to learn VueJS.

 ## React